telus/tds-community/packages/Tags/Tags.md

 - Provide an accessible label to Tag in order for assisstive technology to read a label with each individual option
 - Provide a visual label above your group of Tags, either as a heading or using medium bold text
-- For asynchronous content, follow the example below
+- For asynchronous content, follow the [Using Tags with asynchronous content](#using-tags-with-async-content) example below

 ### <a id="tds-tags-content-guidelines">Content guidelines</a>